divad12/blog/_posts/2011-11-02-how-khan-academy-is-using-machine-learning-to-assess-student-mastery.markdown

 This gave us greater freedom to experiment with different underlying models without disrupting the interface.

 Conversations with the team led me to conceive of applying machine learning to predict the likelihood of getting the next problem correct, and use that as the basis for a new proficiency model.
-Basically, if we think you're more than \\(t\\)% likely to get the next problem correct, for some threshold \\(t\\), we'll say you're proficient.
+Basically, if we think you're more than $t$% likely to get the next problem correct, for some threshold $t$, we'll say you're proficient.

 I started off by hacking together a naive Bayes binary classifier modified to give a probability estimate.
 I trained this on a few days' worth of problem logs, and initial results were promising &mdash; the most striking being that fewer problem were needed to attain the same level of _accuracy_.